Drag minesweeper screenshots here to parse into this website. This will overwrite the board.

 Whenever you see flags/mines near number tiles, subtract the number by the number of adjacent flag tiles.
 Here is an example including the Number of Empty Spaces = Number of Mines pattern.
 The 3 becomes a 2, and the 2 unknown tiles above must be mines.

-Reducing numbers is then combined with other patterns.
+Reducing numbers also causes other patterns to show up.
 For example, here a wall of 3-3-2 is a disguised 1-2-1 pattern.
 The tiles above the 1s must be mines.

 • Adjacent Tiles Near 0